by M.D Schultz

 Alma wasted no time climbing the tree at its base.
-The deep indents in the wood were like stairs, and there were many branches to grab hold of, but the unusual bark bit into the palms of her hands and tore at her feet through worn down shoes.
+The deep indents in the wood were like stairs with many branches to grab hold of, but the unusual bark bit her palms and tore at her feet through worn-down shoes.
 By the time she made it to the top, her skirt was sticky with sap, hair tangled with twigs, and her hands and feet were red and scratched, but before the girl was her prize.
-Dangling a few inches away was the vibrant fruit with a scarlet color that sung as it swayed in the gentle winds.
+Dangling a few inches away was the vibrant fruit with a scarlet color that sang as it swayed in the gentle winds.
 Stretching herself out as far as she could, Alma plucked the fruit from the branch, and the everbloom trembled.
-With its final gift received, the bark became as soft as paper, and the tree broke apart like ashes in the wind.
-The girl flung herself to the ground, landing on her back as she cradled the fruit in her arms like a newly born child.
-In seconds, a mound of black sand was all that remained of the gnarled tree before her.
-Nevertheless, in her hands was a succulent prize cold to the touch yet smooth and soft like velvet.
-Her mouth watered as she pet the surface of the delicate fruit smacking her lips.
+Then, with its final gift received, the bark became as soft as paper, and the tree broke apart, becoming ashes in the wind.
+Alma flung herself to the ground, landing on her back as she cradled the fruit in her arms like a newly born child.
+In seconds, a mound of black sand was all that remained of the gnarled tree.
+Nevertheless, in her hands was a succulent prize cold yet smooth and soft like velvet.
+Her mouth watered as she touched the surface of that delicate fruit smacking her lips.
 “I’ll just have one taste.”
-She thought to herself but stopped just short of biting into the softshell.
+So she thought to herself but stopped short of biting into the softshell.
 It would be a terrible crime for her to taste the everbloom when there was another who needed the fruit’s magic more than she.
-So, Alma nestled the fruit in her wicker basket and knitted a blanket out of purple lilies to conceal its intoxicating nature.
+So, Alma nestled the apple in a wicker basket and knitted a blanket of purple lilies to conceal its intoxicating nature.

 Sitting in the crook of a bear’s arm, Alma was taken through the gates and past a mote filled with the purest water upon which light danced to music yet heard.
 Across the moat, they stood before the palace gates, which were like the mouth of a great whale taller than any man and large enough to swallow the sea.
-It was beyond those mighty doors, in a gilded hall where 10 of the kingdom’s greatest monarchs were crowned, that she met the queen of the Venet Kingdom.
+In a gilded hall where ten of the kingdom’s mightiest monarchs were crowned, it was beyond those mighty doors that she met the queen of the Venet Kingdom.

 In Alma’s dreams, a queen was a regal figure who stood as tall as a mountain with a voice that commanded the heavens and sundered the earth.
 Yet, the woman who stood before her appeared no different than the young ladies who purchased flowers from her with dreams of handsome knights and flowing gowns.
 She wore no jewels, carried no scepter, and her regal garment was a dull white dress frayed at the edges.
 The queen didn’t even wear shoes, and upon her head was a tarnished silver circlet, the only indication of her mighty station.

 “My lady, for your son.”
 Alma stepped forward when even the tallest dropped to their knees, offering a gift to a woman in need.
-The haggard queen, whose blonde hair was tied in knots and whose eyes were cracked red and face stained from tears that would no longer come, took the scarlet fruit into her hands.
-In an instant, Alma noticed something flash in the woman’s pale eyes that had been missing.
-A spark of light that is present in all who still look to the stars and dream, hope.
+The haggard queen, whose blonde hair was tied in knots and whose eyes were cracked red and face stained from tears, took the scarlet fruit into her hands.
+Then, Alma noticed something flash in the woman’s pale eyes that had been missing.
+A spark of light present in all who still look to the stars and dream, hope.

 Together the queen and the orphan ascended five hundred stairs into the tallest tower of the palace where a young boy no older than Alma was bedridden attended by the kingdom’s finest physicians.
 Like his mother, he wore a simple white tunic but had skin as pale as moonlight, and his eyes were gray and dead looking.
 Upon his bed were a broken saddle and a lonely bow, remnants of a terrible accident that left him without the use of his legs.
 However, to Alma, it was the severance of his spirit that was the most tragic.
 For a young boy who once chased the winds with dreams of the great hunt, there was no fate worse, but his future was about to change.

-So moved was the queen by the young girl’s compassion, that she offered her any boon that was within a royal’s power to grant.
-Sniffling, Alma pointed to the fruit core still slick from juices that were once concealed beneath velvet skin “Can I have one of the seeds?”
-She asked
+So moved was the queen by the young girl’s compassion that she offered her any boon within a royal’s power to grant.
+Sniffling, Alma pointed to the fruit’s core, still slick but rigid.
+“Can I have one of the seeds?”
+She asked.

 Alma shook her head, hair streaming back and forth like the ocean’s tide.

-“It’s because no mortal has ever been able to grow a fruit-bearing everbloom.”
-Taking hold of Alma’s hands, the queen poured the tiny red seeds into her open palms.
+“It’s because no mortal has ever grown a fruit-bearing everbloom.”
+Then, taking hold of Alma’s hands, the queen poured the tiny red seeds into her open palms.
 “But I believe,” she said, stroking her cheek.
 “I believe you will succeed where many have failed.”

-By the time the season turned, and the cold winds came in from the northern mountains, the everbloom had grown tall and true, its bark strong yet smooth and leaves a vibrant green with golden flowers that sparkled like any jewel.
+By the time the cold winds came from the northern mountains, the everbloom had grown tall and true, its bark strong yet smooth and leaves a vibrant green with golden flowers that sparkled like any jewel.
 As the tree flourished, Alma pruned the branches and coated the bark in oils to keep pests at bay, and when winter came, she wrapped the base of the everbloom in linens to protect it from the cold.

-By Alma’s tenth name day, when a white blanket of snow melted away, and the rivers and streams swelled to burst, the everbloom was the tallest tree in the forest with bows that stretched high above the canopy.
+By Alma’s tenth name day, when the white blanket of snow melted away and the rivers and streams swelled to burst, her everbloom was the tallest tree in the forest with bows that stretched high above the canopy.
 The tree burst forth with such color that the grove around it appeared dull in comparison.
-However, despite her best efforts, the queen’s warning about the everbloom proved right.
-Although the branches were long and thick enough to support a bounty of food, the tree bore not a single fruit.
+However, despite her best efforts, the queen’s warning about the everbloom proved correct.
+Although the branches were long and thick enough to support a bounty of food, the tree bore no fruit.
 Even so, Alma would not give up and instead sold the golden flowers making enough money to support her efforts.
 Day by day, she tended to the tree, and soon spring turned to summer and summer to fall, and the everbloom passed into dormancy until winter gave way to spring once more.
 Yet, to the girl’s dismay, the tree flush with green and gold was barren of the prize she sought.

-There in a grove far from the busy streets of man grew a gnarled black tree.
+There, in a grove far from the busy streets of man, grew a gnarled black tree.
 One that had scales for bark and branches that twisted and spun around each other like snakes.
-Upon its winding trunk were deep scars that oozed a thick milky sap, and the few leaves that still hung were dry and cracked.
+Upon its winding trunk were deep scars that oozed a thick milky sap, and the few leaves remaining were dry and cracked.
 Yet, there was a sickly branch bowed from the weight of a scarlet fruit upon which light danced, and the wind sang.
-With a single twang of the prince’s bow, the fruit was shot free and rolled to the ground resting at Alma’s feet.
-Touching the soft velvet skin of the everbloom, she could no longer hold back a gnawing hunger and so sank her teeth into the fruit, a succulent juice rushing into her mouth.
+Then, with a single twang of the prince’s bow, the fruit was shot free and rolled to the ground resting at Alma’s feet.
+Touching the soft velvet skin of the everbloom, she couldn’t hold back a gnawing hunger and so sank her teeth into the fruit, a succulent juice rushing into her mouth.
 It tasted of apples and honey but had the warmth of soup after a cold winter’s day.
-With each bite, Alma grew strong, and the fever was chased back like shadows in a sunrise as her eyes filled with golden light.
+With each bite, Alma grew strong, and the fever was chased away like shadows in a sunrise as her eyes filled with golden light.
 And so it was that the fruit that had healed a prince now saved an orphan.